Effects of spatial dimensionality and band tilting on the longitudinal optical conductivities in Dirac bands: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-This work is partially supported by the National Natural Science Foundation of China under Grant Nos.11547200, 11874271, and 11874273.
+This work is partially supported by the National Natural Science Foundation of China under Grants No. 11547200, No. 11874271, and No. 11874273.
 J.-T.H. acknowledges financial support from Sichuan Science and Technology under Grant No.2022-YCG057.
-We also gratefully acknowledge financial support from NSERC of Canada (H.R.C. and H.G.), and the FQRNT of the Province of Quebec (H.G.).
+We also gratefully acknowledge financial support from NSERC of Canada (H.R.C. and H.G.) and the FQRNT of the Province of Quebec (H.G.).